peon-pasado/do-panic/_posts/2022-3-6-icpcMasters.md

 ## Statement Summary

-Given a sequence of $N$ coins, not necessarily different, you're required to compute the minimum value that cannot be formed with a subset of them in such a way that each coin can be used only once and they are not divisible.
+Given a sequence of $N$ coins, not necessarily different, you're required to compute the minimum positive value that cannot be formed with a subset of them in such a way that each coin can be used only once and they are not divisible.

 ## Solution

-Note that if $1$ is not in my set, the answer is obviously $0$.
+Note that if $1$ is not in my set, the answer is obviously $1$.

 On the other hand, if I have $k$ coins with a value of $1$ and a coin with a value of $d \le k+1$, it's like we had $k + d$ coins of value $1$, this means that any value between $1$ and $k+d$ can be formed.